atomita/wordpress-layout-style-theme/README.md

 ## Get started

-Install the "atomita/wp-layout-style-theme" using the composer.
+Install the "atomita/wordpress-layout-style-theme" using the composer.

-Copy the "wp-content/themes/{theme-name}/layout/default.php" to "src/Atomita/Wordpress/LayoutStyleTheme/default.php".
+Copy to the "wp-content/themes/{theme-name}/layout/default.php" from "src/atomita/wordpress/LayoutStyleTheme/default.php".
 And be customized.

 Describe the following at the "functions.php".